-A NASA spacecraft proves Einstein right when, travelling faster than light, it ends up near King Arthur's Camelot.
+A NASA spacecraft proves Einstein right when, traveling faster than light, it ends up near King Arthur's Camelot.
 On board are big-hearted Tom Trimble and Hermes, the look-alike robot he built.
-Tom immediately makes friends with pretty Alisande and enemies with the awful knight Sir Nordred.
-It seems Nordred is out to oust Arthur, while Alisande's father is not the goose she believes him to be but is also a victim of Nordred's schemes.
+Tom immediately makes friends with pretty Alisande and enemies with the awful knight Sir Mordred.
+It seems Mordred is out to oust Arthur, while Alisande's father is not the goose she believes him to be but is also a victim of Mordred's schemes.
 It's as well the Americans have arrived.
 Written by

 Jeremy Perkins <email@example.com>